G-Gowtham/pyshell/README.md

 ## Usage:
     python3 -m pyshell

 ## Shell features:
+  * 'exit' command is used to exit the shell
   * Up and down arrows can used to navigate across history of commands
   * Tab can be used for file name auto-completion
   * Supports redirection and pipes use space between commands for redirection and pipes<br><br>